Flight Test and Evaluation Services:

 supplies and full pilot-engineer intercom.

-All avionics installations have been tested and certified by the FAA for ADS-B test and
+All avionics installations have been tested and certified by the FAA for the test and

 each project begins.